DCT

 • Parties & Counsel:

-• Core Dispute: Plaintiff alleges that Defendant’s smartwatches infringe five patents related to wearable device technologies, including automatic golf shot tracking, energy-efficient physiological monitoring, and antenna assemblies.
+• Core Dispute: Plaintiff alleges that Defendant’s smartwatches and wearable devices infringe four patents related to automated golf shot detection and recording, energy-efficient physiological monitoring, and specialized antenna structures for wearable devices.

-• Technical Context: The dispute involves core technologies in the competitive sports and fitness smartwatch market, focusing on the automated collection of athletic performance data and the physical design of wearable antennas.
+• Technical Context: The technologies at issue concern core functionalities in the competitive sports and fitness smartwatch market, including automated activity tracking, biometric data analysis, and the underlying hardware design for reliable wireless communication.

 Case Timeline